CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 > The goal toward which you are striving is to reach the point where you can take new matter at your top speed and write it as well as you would after taking it two or three times.
 Of course, no matter how much skill you may eventually acquire you will occasionally "flunk" an outline or a phrase.
 In reading it back you will correct it, but the fact that you wrote it incorrectly the first time should be no cause for worry.
 It is done by everybody.
 Your aim should be simply to bring these errors down to a minimum. — Swem

 That's a far distant goal.
-Start where you are — with hand and brain that need to practice a passage before speeding it up.
+Start where you are — with shakey knowledge of the theory, and hand and brain that need to practice a passage before speeding it up.

-Start dictation when your hand is only somewhat comfortable with your system's shapes and you can copy with 95% accuracy.
-Dictation will push rules from your brain to your hand faster than copying.

-Graduate to Swem's Course, modified as described later, when your final speed reaches 60-80wpm, and unmodified when you reach 80-100wpm for 5 minutes.
-Swem's method starts with a dictation at your target speed, which might be a waste of time if you don't know the core theory.
-Experiment and see.

-**Read, correct, and practice problem areas after each writing.**
+Reading well-written shorthand is the best way learn how the rules work together, but only works if you have reading material.

+Dictation fast enough to make you focus and keep your pen moving smoothly is the best way to practice.
+It forces your brain and hand to work without hesitation and highlights problem areas.
+However, it is a waste of time if you don't know what you are supposed to write.

+Stay with preparation as described below and 1-minute dictations until you are ready for Modified Swem's.
+(60-80wpm for 1 minute on first attempt with no preview.)

-The normal sequence for each exercise is:
+The normal sequence for each exercise before mastering the theory is:
-- Preparation Appropriate to the Stage
+- Preparation appropriate to the stage of theory mastery.
-- Slow Dictation
+- Slow dictation.
+Retake at this speed once if needed.
-- Faster Dictation (and Faster)
+- Faster dictation (and faster).
-- Final Dictation at Slower Speed
+- Final dictation at intermediate speed.

+Read your work carefully, especially the preparation and first dictation of a passage.
+Make corrections, and practice difficult areas as needed after all dictations.

 ### Preparation Appropriate to the Stage

-The stages are:
-- Practice the entire passage once before dictation.
-- Read the passage but only practice difficult sections before dictation.
-- No reading or practice before dictation.

-Correct your work and practice difficult areas.
-Make copy if accuracy was below 90% — but only once.
-Copying the same material helps accuracy, and is better than nothing if you cannot take dictation, but does not build speed.

-Leslie recommends that students take dictation with the shorthand image in front of them, especially when they are new to dictation and trying to apply several new skills at the same time.
-All students – fast, slow or lazy – will reduce their reliance on the text as their confidence and speed increase.

-Be prepared for slower speeds when you increase stages.
-It will take a few experiments to find your new starting speed.
+Learning the rules so you can reduce preparation level is more important than speed.
+However, pushing speed will help reinforce the rules.

+**Progression**

+Experiment with the next prepartion stage when you feel ready.
+Drop your first dictation speed by 10% for a few dictations, then increase it again.
+Your first dictation for a passage should be 90-95% accurate.

+**Read Shorthand, Practice Once.**

+Read the entire passage.
+Look up rules you are uncertain of.
+Then copy the shorthand at a fluid speed.
+Keep one finger (or a ruler) on the shorthand to mark your place.
+Read a sentence, then say a group of words out loud, then write them.
+This works better than writing one word at a time.

+Repeat this step only for your first few times copying shorthand.

+**Read Shorthand, Minimal Practice.**

+Optional Stage.
+Read the entire passage, then practice only the sections you expect to struggle with.
+If you have a teacher, they will choose material that is 80-90% familiar, and which sections you should practice before dictation.

+**Read Typed Material, Write Shorthand, Pause as Needed.**

+Leslie says writing shorthand from typed material is a waste of time, but his students have the luxury of an entire book of shorthand that adds theory a bit at a time.

+Read the sentence, then read a few words at a time out loud and write them.
+Keep one finger or a ruler on the text to keep your place, or print the text on paper leaving room for shorthand between each line, or, getting fancy, see .... xxxx template for typed->shorthand paper.

+ If a rule causes repeated problems, practice a list of words that use that and related rules.

+Repeat this step if needed to get a reasonably clean copy.

+Try not to stay at this stage too long.
+Pausing is a bad habit, but writing a page filled with mistakes or "to check" flags is a waste of time.

+**Read Typed Material, Write Shorthand, No Pauses**

+Again, this stage is not necessary if you have enough shorthand to read and copy.
+Do not waste time on it.

+Do not get in the habit of pausing to think about the best way to write something and missing the rest of the sentence.
+Get down the key letters for the word, leave a gap, and keep going.

+If you need to leave so many gaps it gets annoying, go back to the previous stage.

+Move to the next stage when you can write something readable for everything, and the preferred outline for 90% of words, without referring to the rules.

+**No Preparation**

+Your first dictation will be slower and have more mistakes than before -- but the mistakes should be due to lack of practice with cold dictation, not lack of knowledge.

+If you have too many gaps at slow speeds, it's because either your overall knowledge of the theory is too low or you are letting a few difficult words throw you.
+In the first case, go back to preparing passages.
+There is no benefit to unprepared dictation before you know the theory to support it.
+In the second, increase your speed, get down one letter for the unknown word, and keep up with the dictation.

+Move to [modified Swem's](#starting-swems-systematic-speed-course) when your final dictation is 60-80wpm with 95% accuracy, and all the mistakes are due to lack of speed, not lack of knowledge.
+Swem's method begins with a

 ### Text Reader (aka Dictation) Programs